cppxaxa/leetcoach-web/README.md

 Consider MIT License or Apache 2.0 License

 It is a vibe coded application.
-Feel free to reuse.
+Feel free to reuse without limitations.